oktaytuncay/Kubernetes/kubernetes.md

 #### Labels, Selectors and Annotations

+##### Labels and Selectors

 Let's say we have a large number of different types and want to filter them by their class, type, or even multiple criteria.
 Whatever that classification is, maybe we need the ability to group elements together and filter them according to our needs.
 And the best way to do that is with labels.
 And the best way to do that is with labels.

 Labels are properties attached to each item.
 So we add properties to each item for their class, kind, and color.
 Selectors help us filter these items.
 For example, when we say `class=bird`, we get a list of birds.
 And when we say `color=green`, we get the green birds.

-We can see labels and selectors used everywhere such as the keywords we tah to YouTube videos or blogs that help us filter and the right content.
+We can see labels and selectors used everywhere such as the keywords we tag on YouTube videos or blogs that help us filter and the right content.

 So how are labels and selectors used in Kubernetes?
 We can create a lot of different types of objects in Kubernetes including pods, services, replica sets, deployments, etc.

-Over time we may end up having hundreds or thousand of these objects in our cluster.
+Over time we may end up having hundreds or thousands of these objects in our cluster.
 Then we'll need a way to filter and view different objects by different categories.
-For instance, group objects by their type, view objects by application or by their functionality.
+For instance, group objects by their type, view objects by application, or by their functionality.

 Regardless, we can group and select objects using labels and selectors.
-For each object, attach labels as per our needs like app, function and more.
+For each object, attach labels as per our needs like app, function, and more.

 Then while selecting specify a condition to filter specific objects for example `app=Prod`.
 So how exactly do we specify labels in Kubernetes?